jrodewig/wanderahead.github.io/_posts/2025-04-17-why-longwood-gardens-is-the-most-beautiful-garden-in-the-us.md

   loading="lazy"
 />

-Just past the conservatories, you'll find the Peirce-du Pont House, the oldest building on the property.
+Just past the conservatories, you'll find the Peirce-du Pont house, the oldest building on the property.
 It's not a grand château but a Quaker-built farmhouse from 1730, now wrapped in ivy and wisteria.
-Inside, you won't find chandeliers or velvet settees—just a bright conservatory brimming with tropical plants.
+Inside, you won't find chandeliers or velvet settees — just a bright conservatory brimming with tropical plants.

 Not all of the history is gone, though.
 Step further in and you'll find small